Skip to main content

 Product requirements documents vs. market requirements documents

-Market requirements documents (MRDs), sometimes called customer requirements documents, note market opportunities to meet customer needs, while PRDs explain how a product will meet those needs.
-Even though PRDs can touch on marketing, managers typically reserve that for MRDs.
+Market requirements documents (MRDs), sometimes called customer requirements documents, identify market opportunities to meet customer needs, while PRDs explain how a product will meet those needs.
+Although PRDs can address marketing, product teams typically save that for MRDs.

-These documents play different external and internal roles.
-MRDs review external factors to ensure there’s a market for your product.
+MRDs look at external factors to make sure there's a market for your product.
 They tend to focus on customers' needs and how to guide them to your product.
-Additionally, MRDs tend to play a role later in production than PRDs.
+MRDs also tend to come into play later in the process than PRDs.

 Start creating your own product requirements document

-Simplify your development process using this free PRD template to get started
+Use this free PRD template to get your next project started.

 Get this template